authapon/moocrypt/README.md

 # moocrypt
-Encrypt all file in folder
+Encryption and Decryption all file in folder

 *This project is made for personal used, you may take it by your own risk*